 Search Video Library for: Leadership, Communication

-Having a crucial discussion with coworkers and/or employees could mean the difference between resolving an issue or disrupting a relationship.
-These easy-to-use cards provide a simple model (S.O.R.T.
-O.U.T.) along with thought-provoking questions on better understanding & addressing conflict.
-Great for a quick training reminder, reinforcement or as a conversation generator.
+Dreading that difficult discussion with an employee or coworker who just isn't engaged or performing as expected?
+These easy-to-use cards provide a simple model (T.A.L.K.) along with thought-provoking questions on starting those tough conversations.
+Great for a quick training reminder, reinforcement or as a discussion generator.